-30-minute Italian Minestrone Soup for those nights you’re short on time but don’t want to skimp on a hearty, filling meal!
+30-minute Italian Minestrone Soup for those nights you’re short on time but don’t want to skimp on a 30-minute Olive Garden Minestrone Soup Copycat Recipe for those nights you’re short on time but don’t want to skimp on a hearty, filling meal!
 This healthy soup is packed with veggies, beans, Italian herbs and spices, tomatoes, and even Italian sausage if you’re feeling particularly spicy.

-While winter lingers and lingers (okay I know it’s still officially winter, but a girl can dream, can’t she?)
-I sit by the window and watch the snow fall and think about nothing but all the warm, filling meals I need to make.
+Winter makes me think of all the yummy soup recipes I could make.
 Top of my list?
 Soup.
 Top of that list?
-This Italian Minestrone of course.
-I think this soup is one of the most versatile of veggie soups because you can easily add meat or skip it, whether you’re feeling like a meatless meal or you want to spice the flavor up a bit with some cooked Italian sausage, prepared meatballs, or browned ground meat.
+This Olive Garden Minestrone Soup Copycat Recipe of course.
+I think this soup is one of the most versatile of veggie soups because you can easily add meat or skip it, whether you’re feeling like a meatless meal, or you want to spice the flavor up a bit with some cooked Italian sausage, prepared meatballs, or browned ground meat.

 Yes, there are lots of ingredients but don’t be put off by this list.
 They are all easy to find in any grocery store!